 12. Spoil Yourself with a Toy

 47% of us are more likely to use sex toys in wintertime, so you still have time to get a head start.
-When it comes to changing your routine and building your sexual self-confidence, go for the unexpected with the innovative Allore, Ceola or Okamei, sex toy accessories that turn your rechargeable toothbrush into a discreet yet powerful vibrator.
+When it comes to changing your routine and building your sexual self-confidence, go for the unexpected with the innovative Allore, Ceola or Okamei, sex toy accessories that turn your electric toothbrush into a discreet yet powerful vibrator.

 Which of these resolutions will you start with?